larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 # IETF Moderator Team

-This memo proposes a uniform approach to moderating the IETF's various public fora.
-A moderator team for the IETF will develop uniform guidelines for moderation and will facilitate their implementation and application as detailed below.
+This memo proposes a consistent approach to moderating the IETF's various public fora.
+A moderator team for the IETF will develop guidelines for moderation and will facilitate their consistent implementation and application as detailed below.
 These changes are intended to address the issues identified in the previous model {{motive}} and the principles described in the introduction.